-- a) The terms of reference of the oversight function; - b) Criteria to select members of the oversight function; - c) The summary details of membership of any academics, etc.) who do not belong to financial institutions or Reporting Brokers.
-The Operational Rules set forth that QBS makes confirmations and recommendations of the appropriateness of the TORF benchmark determination process to the Board of Directors.
+- a) The terms of reference of the oversight function; - b) Criteria to select members of the oversight function; - c) The summary details of membership of any committee or arrangement charged with the oversight function, along with any declarations

+Operational Rules set forth that QBS confirms the appropriateness of the TORF benchmark determination process and makes recommendations to the Board of Directors.
 These "TORF Operational Rules" are published on its website.

-- The TORF Oversight Committee meets four times a year as a general rule, with successive meetings held as necessary. - The reporting data by Reporting Brokers for TORF calculation is monitored on a quarterly basis to ensure its appropriateness. - The results of annual internal audits conducted by Reporting Brokers are reviewed to confirm compliance with the Code of Conduct.
+- The TORF Oversight Committee meets four times a year as a general rule, with successive meetings held as necessary. - The reporting data by Reporting Brokers for TORF calculation is monitored on a quarterly basis to ensure its appropriateness. - The results of annual internal audits conducted by Reporting Brokers are reviewed to confirm compliance with the Code of Conduct. - Based on the results of the annual review of the TORF definition and calculation method, as well as external opinions including complaints and consultations, the TORF benchmark determination process is reviewed. - In the process of confirming each of the published.